Women's Institute: History

-After the end of the First World War, the Board of Agriculture withdrew its sponsorship, although the Development Commission financially supported the work of the forming of new WIs and gave core funding to the National Federation until it could become financially independent.
-By 1926 the Women's Institutes were fully independent and rapidly became an essential part of rural life.
+At the end of World War I, the British Board of Agriculture withdrew its sponsorship, but the Development Commission financially supported the work of the forming of new WIs and gave core funding to the National Federation until it could become financially independent.
+In 1925, Pollie Hirst Simpson was appointed the WI's first national agricultural adviser, and by 1926, the Women's Institutes were fully independent and rapidly became a prominent part of rural life.

 One of their features was an independence from political parties or institutions, or church or chapel, which encouraged activism by non-establishment women, which helps to explain why the WI has been extremely reluctant to support anything that can be construed as war work, despite their wartime formation.
 During the Second World War, they limited their contribution to such activities as looking after evacuees, and running the Government-sponsored Preservation Centres where volunteers canned or made jam of excess produce; all this produce was sent to depots to be added to the rations.

 Women's Institutes in England, Wales, Jersey, Guernsey and the Isle of Man are affiliated with the National Federation of Women's Institutes.
 In Scotland and Northern Ireland there are similar organisations tied to the WI through the Associated Country Women of the World: the Scottish Women's Rural Institutes and the Women's Institutes of Northern Ireland.